DemonicTricycle/DemonicTricycle-ELECH309/docs/audio/amplification.md

 It was chosen that the voltage will be the one before the resistance, but both cases seemed to work.
 This polarization induces a voltage offset of about 1.65V, present in the ouput of the microphone.
 This offset can't be amplified, which would saturate the amplifier.
-Furthermore, filter the DC signal by a capacitor wouldn't be enough, as our amplifier is single supply, which wouldn't amplify any signal under 0V.
+Furthermore, filtering the DC signal by a capacitor alone wouldn't be enough, as our amplifier is single supply, which wouldn't amplify any signal under 0V.

 For those reasons, an inverting amplifier with an offset was used (adding to the output the voltage of its positive input).
 ![image](../assets/images/audio/full_circuit.png)